LLNL/units/README.md

 - `bool isnan(<unit>)` true if the unit multiplier is a NaN.
 - `bool isinf(<unit>)` true if the unit multiplier is infinite.
 - `double quick_convert(<unit>, <unit>)` generate the conversion factor between two units.
 This function is constexpr.
-- `double quick_convert(double factor, <unit>, <unit>)` convert a specific value from one unit to another, function is constexpr but does not cover all possible conversion.
+- `double quick_convert(double factor, <unit>, <unit>)` convert a specific value from one unit to another, function is constexpr but does not cover all possible conversions.
 - `double convert(<unit>, <unit>)` generate the conversion factor between two units.
 - `double convert(double val, <unit>, <unit>)` convert a value from one unit to another.
 - `double convert(double val, <unit>, <unit>, double baseValue)` do a conversion assuming a particular basevalue for per unit conversions.